W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 ¹⁰If you share a physical possession, you do divide its [a-physical-possession’s] ownership.
 ¹¹If you share an idea, however, you do not lessen it [the idea].
 ¹²All of it [the idea] is still yours although all of it [the idea] has been given away.
-¹³Further, if the one to whom you give it [the idea] accepts it [the idea] as his [the-receiver-of-the-idea’s], he [the receiver] reïnforces it [the idea] in your mind and thus increases it [the idea].
+¹³Further, if the one to whom you give it [the idea] accepts it [the idea] as his [the-receiver-of-the-idea’s], he [the receiver] reinforces it [the idea] in your mind and thus increases it [the idea].
 ¹⁴If you can accept the concept that the world is one [a world] of ideas, the whole belief in the false association the ego makes between giving and losing is gone.
 :::